Jeremy Thorpe: Relationship with Norman Scott

-When Scott unexpectedly married in 1968, it appeared that the problem might be over, but by 1970 the marriage had ended.
-Early in 1971 Scott moved to the village of Talybont, in North Wales, where he befriended a widow, Gwen Parry-Jones, to whom he recounted his tale of ill-treatment at the hands of Thorpe.
+When Scott unexpectedly married, on 13 May 1969, it appeared that the problem might be over, but by 1970 the marriage had ended.
+Early in 1971 Scott moved to the village of Tal-y-bont, in North Wales, where he befriended a widow, Gwen Parry-Jones, to whom he recounted his tale of ill-treatment at the hands of Thorpe.
 She passed the information to Emlyn Hooson, who was MP for the adjoining Welsh constituency; Hooson precipitated the party inquiry which cleared Thorpe.
 After Parry-Jones's death the following year, Scott fell into a depression and for a while was quiescent.
 In time, he began to tell his story to anyone who would listen.
 By 1974 Thorpe, at the crest of the Liberal revival, was terrified of exposure that might lose him the Liberal leadership.
 As Dominic Sandbrook observes in his history of the times: "The stakes had never been higher; silencing Scott had never been more urgent".